 - 1. Complete a baccalaureate or higher degree from a regionally-accredited college or university - 2.
-Satisfy the basic skills requirement (Passage of the CBEST exam) - 3.
-Achieve a passing score on required subject matter exams (CSET). - 4.
+Satisfy the basic skills requirement (Passage of the CBEST exam) or waiver - 3.
+Achieve a passing score on required subject matter exams (CSET) or waiver - 4.
 Pass the Reading Instruction Competence Assessment (RICA). - 5.
-Complete a course in the provisions and principles of the US Constitution. - 6.
+Complete a course in the provisions and principles of the US Constitution or pass accepted exam - 6.
 Complete a Commission-approved multiple subject teacher preparation program - 7.
 Obtain a formal recommendation for the credential by the program sponsor.